PIYUSH GULATI

 My research explores how human capital and digital technologies can be useful in enabling collaboration within organizations.
 With organizational structures displaying signs of increasing decentralization, it has become important to understand alternatives to managerial hierarchies for coordinating activities within organizations.
 I address this through my research by studying the interplay of structure, human capital, and digital technologies, using quantitative methods applied to novel granular archival data on organization design.
 I also study the impact these dynamics have on performance, especially after key organizational events such as mergers and acquisitions (M&A).

-[1] Gulati P. Mitigating Disruption: Hiring for Social Skills and Post-Acquisition Performance.
-Job Market Paper.
+[2] Gulati P. Mitigating Disruption: Hiring for Social Skills and Post-Acquisition Performance.
+Working Paper.

 Finalist for 2024 SMS Annual Conference Best PhD Paper Prize